Oggy and the Cockroaches: The Movie

-Oggy and the Cockroaches: The Movie (Oggy et les Cafards: Le Film) is a 2013 French animated anthology comedy film directed and written by Olivier Jean-Marie, that premiered in France on August 7, 2013, to May 20-7.
+Oggy and the Cockroaches: The Movie (Oggy et les Cafards: Le Film) is a 2013 French animated anthology comedy film directed and written by Olivier Jean-Marie, that premiered in France on August 7, 2013.
 The film is based on the Tex Avery-inspired television series of the same name, created by Jean-Yves Raimbaud.

-The film revolves around Oggy, a light blue cat who dreams of a perfect existence, but has to deal with three trouble-making cockroaches who make his life miserable throughout four timelines, composed of self-contained stories in a chronological order.
+The film revolves around the adventures of Oggy, a light blue cat who dreams of a perfect existence, but has to deal with three trouble-making cockroaches who make his life miserable throughout four timelines, composed of self-contained stories in a chronological order.
 These stories also feature Jack, Bob and Olivia.
-The basis of the movie also became the theme of the fifth season of Oggy and the Cockroaches, which also took place in a variety of countries, like Ancient Egypt and China, within three, separately self-contained episodes.
+The basis of the movie also became the theme of the fifth season of Oggy and the Cockroaches (premiering four years later in 2017), which also took place in a variety of countries throughout history, like Ancient Egypt and China, within three, separately self-contained episodes.